scuzzydude/asimov/asimov.md

 Cryptocurrency and digital assets create artificial scarcity.
 Cryptography works because if you can keep a secret key safe, you can uniquely stamp an item as unique and prove you hold the keys to that item.
 This is a clever trick and useful in securing data.
 It's artificial.
 The item itself isn't scarce.
 Nothing digital is scarce.
 This is why we get to see what wealthy people had for breakfast on the Instagram.
 Published digitally, it's more expensive to restrict access to data than it is to allow everybody in the world to have it.
 That is the leverage of the internet and having digital devices everywhere.

 Capitalism is not an unfair system if everybody starts out with the same capital.
-It's more like *Monopoly*, there are a handful of good strategies, but it also depends on a bit of luck.
+It's more like *Monopoly;* there are a handful of good strategies, but it also depends on a bit of luck.
 Fair enough, that aligns with life in general.
 The problem capitalism has always had is if you start out with more capital, your odds are much, much better.

 The Foundation believes that the power of imagination is distributed throughout mankind equally.
 There are two schools of thought about how that works out.
 One, that every human ever born has within themselves some ability to add tremendous value to the common good of mankind in their lifespan.
 Societies aligned to developing that genius will be more prosperous and equitable.
-Two, it's a sort of DNA lottery, there's a code to unlock and if we want to proceed down a freaky science fiction type path, we'll decode the secret and every baby born will have an allotted slate of genius positive characteristics if the parents sign over at least 15% of the child's future income to the corporate overlord.
+Two, it's a sort of DNA lottery.
+There's a code to unlock, and if we want to proceed down a freaky science fiction type path, we'll decode the secret and every baby born will have an allotted slate of genius positive characteristics if the parents sign over at least 15% of the child's future income to the corporate overlord.
 Or you could do it the old fashioned way and produce little corporate worker drones.

 Using genius and vanity as a valuation system will give us the data to determine which one of these two futures is coming.
 I think if we follow the first school of thought, we'll have a happier and more sustainable society naturally.
 The twist here, is that while technology might be able to crack the DNA code in only a few decades, I believe that it will take centuries to crack the genius code.
 Not everything that we think is genius right now will look that smart to future generations.
 You think the humans of 2522 are going to look back at us and think we're genius?
 I think my great-to-20^th^ power granddaughter will say something like, *"Those millennial creepies created artificial scarcity in markets where hard working people gambled away their financial futures and good educations, which, for many of them, took multiple generations of hard work and sacrifice to get them there; when they could have, like, you know, just cleaned up the planet and stopped all the fighting?
 Why didn't they just use all that digi stuff Saint Jobs invented to fix all those broken systems?
 Why didn't Siri just fix it already, did their generation piss her off?
 Mom told me it was their generation that invented Hakeemala as a girl's name and I hate it, but if I change it I don't get my genius allowance.
 Millennial people, total D-bags."*

 A thousand years.
-If we had data for the last millennium, on a blockchain, then maybe we could figure it out.
+If we had data for the last millennium on a blockchain, then maybe we could figure it out.
 How we got here, who really mattered the most, what ideas worked and didn't, how our values changed over time.
 Starting out now, I think it will take a thousand years and then we'll have the data to differentiate genius from vanity.
 We can hold off the corporate overloads for a thousand years.
 Then we'll have the data for a real science of psychohistory.

 With blockchain technology we can implement this as a voluntary system by individuals.
 It will not be pure if corporations or governments are involved in its governance.
 The Foundation is measuring the value of the public domain.
 It is the public domain, explicitly not property, so corporations and governments do not have a stake.

 The Foundation is not exerting rights to the public domain, only the measurement of what is in the domain.
 Not exclusively, I welcome all competitors to this attempt at equalization and will happily point out any attempt to create unfair systems.
 If The Foundation can be open and above corruption, obey all local laws, avoid any participation in national or local politics, and limit its scope to a value system of equality, it can succeed.

-If you'd prefer to go down a different path, where value is based on scarcity, I hate to break it to you, but you better start getting your head wrapped around it.
+If you'd prefer to go down a different path, where value is based on scarcity, I hate to break it to you, but you'd better start getting your head wrapped around it.
 You're going to have to get on your knees and bow to the overlord.

 The reality is likely to be a bit more complex.
 The only way to make this work as value system is by specifically excluding property.
 We still need property.
 You can break off separate pieces, and you can pen some sci-fi about a property-less communal society, but the foundational legal and civil systems we have in place depend on it.
 It'll take decades for a society to transform away from property-based wealth.